-- Most people with ME/CFS do not experience a clear day-to-day linear progression or decline, rather energy capacity and symptoms can fluctuate.
+The majority of people with ME/CFS do not experience a linear progression or decline, rather energy capacity and symptoms can fluctuate.

-- People with ME/CFS often experience days where doing the same things they did the day before requires more exertion (a clue can be if resting heart rate is elevated over typical days)
+- People with ME/CFS often experience days where doing the same things they did the day before requires more effort (a clue can be if resting heart rate is elevated over typical days).

 - People with ME/CFS can also have “good” days where their physical and/or mental capacity is greater than previous days.

-- Symptoms can fluctuate even in the course of a day.
+- Symptoms can fluctuate in the course of a day.

 Criteria for medical diagnosis